jiani-huang/jiani-huang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a third-year master student at Wuhan University, under the supervison of Prof. Wei Lu in <a href='http://39.103.203.133/'>Information Retrieval AND Knowledge Mining Laboratory</a>.
-In September 2024, I will commence my PhD studies at the Hong Kong Polytechnic University, under the guidance of Prof. Qing Li and Dr. Wenqi Fan.
+I am a third-year master student at Wuhan University, under the supervison of Prof. Wei Lu and Dr. Yu in <a href='http://39.103.203.133/'>Information Retrieval AND Knowledge Mining Laboratory</a>.
+In September 2024, I will commence my PhD studies at the Hong Kong Polytechnic University, under the guidance of <a href='https://www4.comp.polyu.edu.hk/~csqli/'>Prof. Qing Li</a> and <a href='https://wenqifan03.github.io/'>Dr. Wenqi Fan</a>.

 My research interest includes document AI, graph neural network and large language model.
 Please feel free to contact me by email if you are seeking related academic collaborations.